mozman/ezdxf/docs/notes/arch-cleanup.md

 - remove `dxffactory` attribute
 - remove `entitydb` attribute

-I also tried to remove the `doc` attribitue of DXFEntity, but this was not a great success, this just added additional `doc` arguments to many mathods, and in the worst case changed also top level interfaces (INSERT) to be unusable in by the current design, so I reverted everything.
+I also tried to remove the `doc` attribute of `DXFEntity`, but this was not a great success, this just added additional `doc` arguments to many methods, and in the worst case changed also top level interfaces (INSERT) to be unusable by the current design, so I reverted everything.

 But nonetheless could reduce at least some dependencies.